This issue is without a doubt, the most common misunderstanding I come across when speaking with our clients.

 This is also true for a contact form or an alumni email sign up.
 Anything on your website that is intended to bring in leads should be wrapped.
 Simple as that.

-A good example of wrapping is on our client site Ocean Breeze Recovery.
+A good example of wrapping is on our client site Your First Step.
 This phone number is wrapped and on every page of the website.

 Quite literally, point!

 Directional cues could be an actual person pointing to a phone number, it could be a picture of a one-way street sign pointing to a contact form, it could simply be an arrow or a triangle pointing to something of importance.

 We are all human beings, and if something is pointed at, we can’t help but look.

 3 – Whitespace